Gaelmare/WaterFlasks/README.md

 Sides of flask are knapped out of leather.

-Bladders drop from bears, cows, horses, and sheep at some probability affected by butchering skill.
+Bladders drop from bears, cows, horses, sheep etc. at some probability affected by butchering skill.
 See table below:

 |Animals|Required|Minimum|
 |---:|---:|---:|